 Often it depends on the climate for what is the best way to heat an open space such as a garage.
-What works in Arizona likely wont work as well in Alaska.

-- ProCom Tank-Top Propane Heater
+- Propane Heater Tank Heater

-- Pioneer Mini Split
+- Mini Split

 - 208/240V Forced Ceiling Mounting Heater

-If you already have a propane tank than having one is always good since they can be used in other scenarios such as camping.
+If you already have a propane tank, then having one is always good since it can be used in other scenarios, such as camping.

 They are mounted on a wall or ceiling and can put out a lot of heat.
-More than one can be bought adding more heat when needed.
+More than one can be bought, adding more heat when needed.

-Heating a space with electric heaters is not the most efficient way to heat a space, but does get the job done and is used by many to heat their garages.
+Heating a space with electric heaters is not the most efficient way to heat a space, but it does get the job done and is used by many to heat their garages.

 Heaters specifically designed for a garage can also be used and come in electric or gas packages.

-Of course every scenario will be different and what works for one likely wont work for another.
+Of course, every scenario will be different, and what works for one likely won’t work for another.
 How well a garage is insulated will also add to what type of heater is needed.